 Explore further to see a replica of a 19th century Clan House, or community house.
 These structures served as homes to several families at once, with each headed by a house chief of the same lineage.
 Once you step inside, you'll learn more about the rich Native Alaskan culture.

-After your hour-long visit, it's time to enjoy some hot chocolate, coffee, a cookie and some shopping at the Alaska Totem Trading Company before re-boarding your motorcoach for your return ride to town and your next stop in your adventure - the Great Alaskan Lumberjack Show.
+After your hour-long visit, it's time to enjoy a coffee and some shopping at the Alaska Totem Trading Company before re-boarding your motorcoach for your return ride to town and your next stop in your adventure - the Great Alaskan Lumberjack Show.

 You're in for a rip-roaring good time with this celebration of a bygone era.
 Southeast Alaska's rich logging history comes to life during this 90-minute show, with its thrilling display of skill.
 You'll get to see world champion athletes compete in springboard chopping, buck sawing, axe throwing, log rolling and the thrilling 50-foot tree climb, while your colorful host delights the crowd with stories of lumberjack lore.

 After a day of fun and culture, your tour concludes as you take the short walk back to your ship at your leisure.